Longest war: Were America's decades in Afghanistan worth it?

 The Associated Press is using her first name only, given fears of Taliban retribution against women who violate their strict codes.

 Shogufa thrived.
-She scaled steps hacked out of the ice in an Afghan-girl attempt on Afghanistan’s highest mountain, an unthinkable endeavor under the Taliban and still controversial today.
-She deflected her family’s moves to marry her off to her cousin.
-She got a job and is pursuing a bachelor's degree in business administration.
+She deflected her family’s moves to marry her off to her cousin, got a job, and is pursuing a bachelor's degree in business administration.

 For Shogufa today, the gratitude for what she's gained is shadowed by her fears of all that she stands to lose.